jussiheinonen/ltd.noooner.dam.core/documentation/README.md

 Downloading image is a nearly idendtical process to uploading image

- 1. Requesting dwonload URL from the Presign API
+ 1. Requesting download URL from the Presign API (GET / POST)
- 2. Downloading image directly from S3 using the download URL
+ 2. Downloading image directly from S3 using the download URL (GET)

 The only difference in request sent to Presign API is the _action_ parameter that has value _get_object_ (put_object action is used for upload)